 Aside from the two main cleaning heads, the V10 also comes with other attachments that allow you to use it in different configurations.

-Mini-turbo brush: This tool is a miniature version of the torque drive that comes with a motorized turbo brush.
+Mini-turbo brush: This tool is a miniature version of the torque drive, featuring a motorized turbo brush.
 It is a handy device for cleaning flat surfaces such as stairs and sofas.
-The stiff bristles also will come in handy for dealing with pet hair on upholstery in the home or vehicle.
+The stiff bristles will also come in handy for removing pet hair from upholstery in the home or vehicle.

-Crevice tool: This is very useful at picking up dirt on tight areas such as spaces between the cushions and around the seats inside the vehicle.
+Crevice tool: This is very useful for picking up dirt in tight areas, such as spaces between the cushions and around the seats inside the vehicle.

 Combination tool: It is a combination of a brush and upholstery tool for cleaning areas such as the vents or keyboards.
-Pulling the brush tool portion back reveals an upholstery tool that’s useful for picking pet litter any large bits of dirt that may not fit on the crevice tool.
+Pulling the brush tool portion back reveals an upholstery tool that’s useful for picking up pet litter and any significant bits of dirt that may not fit on the crevice tool.

-Soft dusting brush: It is an excellent tool for cleaning more delicate furniture such as lampshades or Venetian blinds.
-I like using this tool inside the car’s dash with the flexible hose attachment that you can purchase separately.
+Soft dusting brush: It is an excellent tool for cleaning more delicate furniture, such as lampshades or Venetian blinds.
+I like using this tool inside the car’s dashboard with the flexible hose attachment, which can be purchased separately.

-Extension wand: This tool is what gives the V10 the flexibility to be used as a stick vacuum or handheld vacuum.
-All of the attachments are usable with this aluminum tube if there’s the need for the extra reach.
+Extension wand: This tool provides the V10 with the flexibility to be used as either a stick vacuum or a handheld vacuum.
+All of the attachments are compatible with this aluminum tube, providing extra reach if needed.

-Charging dock: Dyson adds this contraption for storage purpose since the Dyson can’t stand on its own.
+Charging dock: Dyson adds this contraption for storage purposes since the Dyson can’t stand on its own.
 It has slots that can hold two other attachments.
-However, you’ll need to drill holes on the wall.
-If that’s not ideal, there are storage pods available on Amazon that does not require any drilling.
+However, you’ll need to drill holes in the wall.
+If that’s not ideal, storage pods are available on Amazon that do not require drilling.

-Charger: This plug can be directly plugged on the vacuum or the dock to charge the vacuum.
+Charger: This plug can be directly plugged into the vacuum or the dock to charge the vacuum.

 How much power does the Dyson V10 have?